 Were your questions answered?
 If not, were you given direction as to whom you should contact or will the CPSAC Technician follow up with you?

 Would you like to meet with a technician near you?
 If you’re on Vancouver Island look here for someone to help you.
 If you’re elsewhere chances are we know of a technician near you.
-Please visit us on our Facebook page to ask for a referral, or comment below.
+Please visit us on our Facebook page to ask for a referral, check out this map, or comment below.

 A question we are asked frequently, and a good one!
 All manufacturers of car and booster seats in Canada set an expiry date on their seats.
 The length of useful life varies and is most often a set amount of time from the date of manufacture.
 The date of manufacture is found on a sticker somewhere on the seat, but sometimes not visible unless the seat is uninstalled.
 Every manufacturer sets their own expiration dates, but may not list it with the date of manufacture.
 It may be on a separate sticker on the seat, in raised lettering in the plastic somewhere on the underside, or written in the manual.

 Seats expire for a number of reasons.
 A specific reason (such as an unknown history) may not apply to you, but cumulatively the reasons are compelling to replace a seat after it expires.
 Per a March 2011 statement from Transport Canada:

 Manufacturers give an expiry or useful life date because over time: